 If you suspect an infection, it is important that you call our office right away.
 We can perform a thorough oral exam to diagnose an infection and provide you with the treatment you need.
 Your exam starts with a visual evaluation of your teeth and gums.
 We check for signs of damage, decay, and infection.
 We also take x-rays of your mouth, which provide us with a view of the structures under your gum line.
 We can see damage to the roots of your teeth as well as any abscesses or other issues.

 If an infection is present, we then move forward with a root canal.
 After a local anesthetic, and sedation if necessary, we drill a small hole into the top of the affected tooth.
 Small tools are used to extract the pulp from inside the tooth.
 We then shape the hollow canals and disinfect the entire interior.
 Once the tooth is clean, a dental material called gutta percha is placed inside the space left behind.
 The very last step of your root canal is preparing the treated tooth and placing a dental crown.

 With a root canal, we can effectively eliminate infection from your tooth, restoring your oral health and your quality of life.
-Call Smiles Cosmetic Dentistry by Dr. Shrenna Clifton today for more information at (470) 400-2001.
+Call Smiles by Shrenna Clifton, DDS today for more information at (470) 400-2001.

 What our patients are saying about us.

 State-of-the-art dental care for your whole family.

 350 Newnan Crossing Bypass